avaira77/pq-ietf-usecase/draft-vaira-pquip-pqc-use-cases.md

 ## Additional use cases

 Future work:

-- add post-quantum relevant use cases which cover additional aspects, this could also include use cases like FAA airworthiness certifications, medical records, etc.
+- add post-quantum relevant use cases which cover additional aspects, such as FAA airworthiness certifications, medical records, etc.

 # Post-quantum Migration Strategies for Signing